A Most Remarkable Tale: The Story of Eskort

 While waiting in reception at Eskort, I took a photo of a stone that was laid by J. W. Moor in 1918.
 He was the first chairman of “The First Farmers Co-Operative Bacon Factory Erected in South Africa”, the Eskort factory.
 I was intrigued!

-The origins of the Eskort Bacon factory is tied up with the story of the development of the Natal Midlands in the mid-1800s to the early part of the 1900s.
+The origin of the Eskort Bacon factory is tied up with the story of the development of the Natal Midlands in the mid-1800s to the early part of the 1900s.
 It is embedded in the broader context of the existence of a very strong English culture in Natal.
 The Natal colony was created on 4 May 1843 after the British government annexed the short-lived Boer Republic of Natalia.
 A unique English culture continued.
 This bacon factory became one of the cornerstones of the creation of a meat industry in South Africa and contributed materially to the establishment of a meat curing culture in the country.
 The historical importance is seen in the fact that the South African roots of large scale industrial meat curing are English and not German.

 The broader international context of its establishment in a cooperative can be traced back to Peter Bojsen who created the first cooperative abattoir and bacon curing plant in the world in Horsens, the Horsens Andelssvineslagteri, in 1882 in Denmark.
-By 1911 the first such cooperative factories were built in England, namely the St. Edmunds Bacon Factory, modeled in turn after the factory at Horsens.
+By 1911 the first such cooperative factories were built in England, namely the St. Edmunds Bacon Factory, modelled in turn after the factory at Horsens.
 The 1918 development in Estcourt, Natal would, no doubt, have been a continuation of the model.

 In terms of curing technology, the bacon plant produced its bacon in the most sophisticated way available at the time, using the same techniques employed by the Harris Bacon operation of Calne in Wiltshire.
 Following WW1, its curing techniques progressed from the Wiltshire process of the Harris operation (and through Harris, to Horsens where the technique was developed) to the direct addition of sodium nitrite to curing brines through the work of the legendary Griffiths Laboratories.